fedora-riscv/releng/docs/source/sop_package_unblocking.rst

 Find Unblock requests
 ---------------------

-Unblock requests are usually reported in the rel-eng trac instance at Fedorahosted in the component koji.
-You can use a trac query to list all `unassigned Koji tickets`_.
-This query also includes requests, that are not an unblock request, because there is no automated way to distinguish them.
-The results of the query are also available as an RSS feed, the link is in the footer of the page.
+Unblock requests are usually reported in the `rel-eng issue tracker`_.

 Perform the unblocking
 ----------------------